 But there is a certain level of trust and self-control required to make an IOP program work.
 One of the reasons inpatient treatment is effective is because the facility is free of drugs and alcohol, which means patients are forcibly removed from addiction.

-That won't be the case with Evergreen's IOP program.
+That won't be the case with Northpoint the Evergreen's IOP program.
 You have to be at least as committed to your recovery as we are, or you'll simply leave your treatment session and hit the bottle or needle just as soon as you get home.
 That's what we don't want.

 It's a double-edged sword.
 Enrolling in an IOP facility means you don't have to be there 24/7.
 You will still get thorough care and treatment to overcome your addiction, but you can otherwise continue your home life unencumbered.

-An IOP program offers flexibility around your schedule, while an inpatient treatment takes up the entirety of your life during treatment.
+An IOP program offers flexibility around your schedule, while inpatient treatment takes up the entirety of your life during treatment.
 IOP is also generally cheaper than inpatient treatment.

 On the other hand, what inpatient treatment lacks in affordability and flexibility, it makes up for with comprehensive treatment and amenities.
 There are solid arguments to be made for both sides.
 Which kind of treatment is best for someone depends entirely on their own situation.

 Our IOP and traditional outpatient treatment is the best in the state of Washington.
 We work hard every day to ensure that it is.
 But, plain and simply, IOP isn't the best path for everybody to recover.
 If you want more information on your options, contact us directly, or you can check out our pages on local drug and alcohol rehab.